 The purpose of using the services of an influencer is to increase brand awareness, build trust and credibility to an unfamiliar audience in the most organic way.

 An influencer’s reach is the actual number of people that will have the opportunity to see a post.
-When an account is full of bogus followers, there is no meaningful influence to a real audience.
-Worst of all, campaigns involving these types of influencers will have little to no metrics and the overall performance outcome will be terrible.
+When an account is full of bogus followers, there is no meaningful influence on a real audience.
+Worst of all, campaigns involving these types of influencers will have little to no metrics with the overall performance outcome will be terrible.

 Consequently, using fake influencers will damage a brand’s reputation in the eyes of the consumer if the fake influencer is exposed.
 Moreover, it creates a waste of money, strategy, and efforts from a marketing team.
 Be aware and be careful not to fall victim to fake Instagram influencers.
 Before collaborating with any influencer, extensive research is mandatory.
 Your team must know the procedures to weed out the fakes.